Evolution of shape and volume fraction of superconducting domains with temperature and anion disorder in (TMTSF)$_2$ClO$_4$: Material and Method

-To analyze the temperature dependence of resistivity at $T_c<T<T^{*}$ we use the Maxwell-Garnett approximation (MGA) \cite{torquato-RandomHeterogeneousMaterials-2002}, valid when the volume fraction of SC phase $\phi\ll 1$.
-One can show that in 3D anisotropic samples even the SC percolation threshold $\phi_c$ is considerably smaller than unity\cite{kochev-AnisotropicZeroresistanceOnset-2020}, so that the MGA applicability region is rather wide.
 In recent works \cite{sinchenko-GossamerHightemperatureBulk-2017, grigoriev-AnisotropicEffectAppearing-2017,seidov-ConductivityAnisotropicInhomogeneous-2018, mogilyuk-ExcessConductivityAnisotropic-2019} using MGA the superconducting volume ratio $\phi$ was found when SC inclusions were embedded inside metallic background.
 Similarly, here we also assume SC inclusions are embedded inside a background phase.
 However, here the background phase consists of SDW and metallic phases.
 This is permissible in MGA approximation as long as we know the effective conductivity of this mixed background phase.
 We make two more assumptions: (i) the SC inclusions are of ellipsoidal shape, which simplifies the calculations and allows deriving analytical formulas for conductivity; (ii) the size $d$ and distance between SC inclusions $l$ are much greater than the SC coherence length $\xi$, so that the SC proximity effects and the Josephson coupling between the SC grains do not change the results considerably.
-Both in (TMTSF)$_{2}$PF$_{6}$ and (TMTSF)$_{2}$ClO$_{4}$ the size $d\gtrsim 1\mu m$ of metal/SC inclusions is indeed much larger than the SC coherence length \cite{murata-UpperCriticalField-1987,yonezawa-CrossoverImpuritycontrolledGranular-2018} $\xi =70, 30$, and $2$nm along the $a, b$, and $c$ axes, respectively.
+Both in (TMTSF)$_{2}$PF$_{6}$ and (TMTSF)$_{2}$ClO$_{4}$ the size $d\gtrsim 1$~\textmu m of metal/SC inclusions is indeed much larger than the SC coherence length \cite{murata-UpperCriticalField-1987,yonezawa-CrossoverImpuritycontrolledGranular-2018} $\xi =$~70, 30, and $2$~nm along the $a, b$, and $c$ axes, respectively.
 Such a large metal/SC grain size is evidenced by the observation \cite{Gerasimenko2013,narayanan-CoexistenceSpinDensity-2014} of angular magnetoresistance oscillations (AMRO) in the mixed phase of these compounds.
 If $\phi\ll 1$, one can also take $l\gg \xi$.